RouninMedia/Da3SH/README.md

 But in **DaNIS³H**, rich components *aren't* made out of javascript - they're simply JSON-formatted *data*.

-That data can be automatically translated *by* any language *into* any language you like.
+That data can be translated *by* any language (JS, PHP, Python, Ruby etc.) *into* whichever language is intended as the target (HTML, CSS, JS, SVG etc.).

 ## Improving on 2010s-style Component-based architecture
 Reactive front-end frameworks are hugely complex.
 Outside building sophisticated web-apps, such frameworks can represent an exasperating level of over-engineering.